iddilica/GCDCourseProject/README.md

 # Producing a tidy data set with the average measurements for each activity and subject from collected smartphone data

+This readme explains how all of the files in this repo work and how they are connected.

 This tidy data set of aggregate means for selected variables is computed from original data files from the Human Activity Recognition Using Smartphones Data Set: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Summary